 touching surfaces or items that have been touched or handled by a person with COVID-19, and then touching your mouth, nose, or eyes.

 Each workplace is unique.
-Employers need to assess the risks of COVID-19 for their specific workplace and implement appropriate hazard controls using the hierarchy of controls (i.e., elimination, substitution, engineering controls, administrative policies, personal protective equipment, and non-medical masks).
+Employers need to assess the risks of COVID-19 for their specific workplace and implement appropriate hazard controls using the hierarchy of controls (i.e., elimination, substitution, engineering controls, administrative policies, personal protective equipment).
 Use multiple personal preventive practices at once (i.e., use a layered approach) to protect yourself and others from COVID-19.

 Employers should consider the following: